aryankaul31/servicio/README.md

 Click on the green "Clone or Download" button

 Windows:
 On the prompt window, Click on "Download Zip" button.
-This downloads the application as codingandprogrammingfbla-master.zip.
+This downloads the application as servicio-master.zip.
-On the local machine, extract the codingandprogrammingfbla-master.zip files to a local folder, say C:\test.
+On the local machine, extract the servicio-master.zip files to a local folder, say C:\test.
-Run the program by opening a Command Prompt window and typing cd C:\test\codingandprogrammingfbla-master\Servicio to change directory.
+Run the program by opening a Command Prompt window and typing cd C:\test\servicio-master\Servicio to change directory.
 Type the command java -jar Servicio.jar src/reports.txt src/student.txt.
 This opens the application.

 Mac:
 To change directory on mac, navigate into the Servicio folder, click the settings button and say "copy servicio as pathname"